What is the Impact of GST?

 1. Simpler Taxation-

-Before the GST was implemented, there were different tax systems in different states and it used to be a strenuous job for the businessmen to adhere to the different tax systems.
+Before the GST was implemented, there were different tax systems in different states and it used to be a strenuous job for businessmen to adhere to the different tax systems.
 But the implementation of GST all the indirect taxes are now included in tax to be paid by everyone.
 This has helped the start-ups to concentrate more on the main work and prevented the complex calculations and the tax documents.
+This is a good Impact of GST on the Taxation sector.

 2. Easy Registrations-